lkesteloot/unsong/unsong.md

 </blockquote>
 Ana left the tunnel, walked onto the second half of the bridge.
 The sun beat down on her.
 The span of the bridge seemed to shimmer and sway.
 The city ahead of her grew larger with each step.

 John of Patmos described the New Jerusalem as “having the glory of God, and her light was like unto a stone most precious, even like a jasper stone, clear as crystal”.
-The buildings of San Francisco were…varied.
+The buildings of San Francisco were... varied.
 Ana had seen them before, but only from afar.
 There’s a park in Berkeley where you can sit on the edge of the Bay and stare directly across at San Francisco.
 Throughout the 70s and 80s, such watchers were rewarded with strange sights.
 New skyscrapers arose.
 Old ones were torn down.
 A huge lidless eye opened on the top of the Transamerica Pyramid.
 Weird structures that seemed to defy gravity were erected, geodesic domes, spiral minarets in every color of the rainbow.
 Iridescent spheres the size of city blocks that hovered in midair.
 The northern end of the Golden Gate, shrouded in a luminous mist.

 Now as she stepped off the Bay Bridge, she saw it face-to-face for the first time.
 It was even stranger than she had expected.
 The sidewalks were covered with kabbalistic diagrams written in gold chalk.
 The walls of the buildings were covered with murals depicting alien worlds, and every spot of greenery burst forth with flowers that were out of season or totally unrecognizable.
 Young children played in car-free streets with asphalt white as pearl.